- 140+ children with access to nursery and primary education

 GIVE is working to increase educational opportunities in our host community of Kairo by delivering fundamental English lessons from native speaking volunteers to children, teens and adults.
 In Zanzibar, primary students must pass a difficult English exam to advance to secondary school, where all classes are taught entirely in English.
 By receiving supplemental education from GIVE, our children and teen students are put in a great position to advance and succeed.
 Nearly one hundred local adults also join our lessons voluntarily, hoping to improve their English language skills and thus increase employment opportunities in Zanzibar’s lucrative tourism industry.
 In order to ensure consistent quality for our students, all lessons are planned and delivered in conjunction with our TEFL certified Education Coordinator.

-- Empower local women to provide food and earn money for their families by raising chickens.
+- Empower 12 women working together to provide food and money for their families by raising chickens.

 - Work together building cement chicken coops to maximize each family’s production.